atecon/kmeans/src/kmeans_help.md

 * **v0.6 (August 2025)**
     * Add new silhouette functions: `kmeans_sil_samples()`, `kmeans_sil_score()`, and `kmeans_sil_plot()`
     * Bugifx: Correctly handle the case for the "mahalanobis" distance metric in the `compute_distance()` function.
+(Kudos to Allin Cottrell for reporting and providing a fix)
     * GUI dialog: Add option to plot silhouette analysis and general improvements
     * Raise minimum version of gretl to 2023c